flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Answer: In Baccarat, a tie bet refers to wagering on both the Player and Banker hands ending up with the same total points.
 If you bet on a tie and the final result is a tie between the two hands, you'll receive higher odds.
 However, ties are relatively rare, so this type of bet usually comes with higher payout odds.

-Question: what's different between big tiger and small tiger?
-Answer: The main difference between Big Tiger and Small Tiger lies in the conditions required for a win and the corresponding payout odds:
-* Big Tiger: This bet wins if the banker wins with a score total of six and has exactly three cards.
-The payout odds for this specific scenario are 50 to 1.
-* Small Tiger: This bet wins if the banker wins with a score total of six and has exactly two cards.
-The payout odds for this condition are 22 to 1.

 Question: what's bet options sbotop offer in live baccarat?
 Question: what's bet options in live baccarat?
 Answer: SBOTOP typically offers various betting options in live baccarat, including: